 - Dry Concrete subfloor (only for Engineered Floors and some thin profile solid wood floors)

-Sub-flooring must be clean, smooth and free of wax, paint, oil, sealers, adhesives, curing agents and other debris.
-Sub-flooring must be straight, flat and leveled.
-Sand high areas or joints.
-Flatten low spots with layers of builders felt, plywood or shims (not leveling compounds).
-Sub-flooring must be structurally sound.
+Subflooring must be clean, smooth and free of wax, paint, oil, sealers, adhesives, curing agents and other debris.
+It must also be straight, flat and leveled.
+Sand high areas or joints, and flatten low spots with layers of builders felt, plywood or shims (not leveling compounds).
+It is important that subflooring must be structurally sound.
 Nail or screw any loose areas that squeak.
-Replace any damaged, swollen or delaminated sub-flooring.
-Sub-flooring must be completely dry and meet with moisture content requirements.
-Sub-floor preparation is a very critical step prior to the installation of your new floor.
-The hardwood floor is only as good as what is underneath it.
-Laminated rosin paper or construction paper acts as a moisture retarder and may be used to reduce movement caused by changes in subfloor moisture.
-Therefore it may reduce cupping and warping.
-It may also reduce sound transfer, and to prevent noise caused by minor irregularities and debris.
+Replace any damaged, swollen or delaminated subflooring.
+You also need to ensure that the subfloor is completely dry and meets moisture content requirements.

 General Instructions Prior to Installation

 - It is recommended that the flooring be installed at a 90 degree angle to the joists for wood subfloors.
-An additional 5% flooring must be added to the actual square footage needed for cutting and grading allowance.
+An additional 5% flooring must be added to the actual square footage needed when purchasing to allow for cutting and grading.

-- Plan out the installation determining an appropriate color match of boards.
-Floor should be installed from several cartons at the same time to ensure good color and shade mixture.
+- Plan out the installation determining an appropriate color match of boards before you nail down hardwood.
+The floor should be installed from several cartons at the same time to ensure a good color and shade mixture.
+Otherwise it can make the room look off.

 - Remove any existing base molding, other moldings, door sills and old floor covering where applicable.
 Using a hand saw, undercut the bottom of door frames 3/4″ to slide hardwood board beneath.

 - Do not use flooring pieces with obvious defects.
-It is the installer’s/owner’s responsibility to ensure that the conditions of the flooring are acceptable prior to installation.
+As mentioned above, it is the installer’s/owner’s responsibility to ensure that the conditions of the flooring are acceptable prior to installation.
 Manufacturers typically decline any responsibility for flooring which is installed with obvious defects and/or flooring which is installed under improper jobsite conditions.

-- Ensure that all the above sub-floor conditions and general instructions have been met.
+- Ensure that all the above subfloor conditions and general instructions have been met.
 Mark the locations of joists on perimeter walls so that the starting runs and finishing runs, which require face nailing, can be nailed into joists.
-Staple down 15 lb. asphalt paper over the sub-floor, lapped 2″-4″ at seams.
+Staple down 15 lb. asphalt paper or red rosin paper over the sub-floor, lapped 2″-4″ at seams.
 This helps prevent moisture from below, and helps prevent squeaks in dry seasons.

 - Direction of the flooring should be installed at a 90 degree (right) angle to the floor joists.
 Expansion gaps of 3/4″ are required between flooring and all walls in room.